MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

    * Width (integer) - the width of the image file

-### RevertDisplay
-Changes the display to the previous image or eye state.

-Arguments:
-* None

-Returns:
-* Success (boolean) - Returns true if there are no errors related to this call.
-Otherwise, false.

 ### SaveImageAssetToRobot
 Saves an image file to Misty.
 Valid image file types are .jpg, .jpeg, .gif, .png.
 Maximum file size is 3 MB.